RodionGork/at89s-prog/README.md

 - pin 11 - to target MISO (18)
 - pin 12 - to target CLK (19)

-Attach VCC and GND to target (20 and 10 respectively), plug in quartz between 4 and 5.
-Optionally P1.0, P1.1 could be pulled up with external resistors (others have internal pull-ups).
+Attach VCC and GND to target (including VPP if it is dedicated pin), plug in quartz between XTAL inputs.
+That's all.

 ### UART settings

 1200 Baud (to match firmware writing speed), no parity, single stop bit.

+### Extra

+Besides writing HEX file to device, the option to read program memory is also provided.
+Just replace colons (`:`) in your hex-file with question marks - and you'll read data instead of writing (data in hex-file themselves are not used, except for addresses in the beginning of the lines).